statsite/statsite/README.md

 Writing Statsite Sinks
 ---------------------

-Statsite only ships with a graphite sink by default, but any executable can be used as a sink.
+Statsite only ships with a graphite sink by default, but ANY executable or script  can be used as a sink.
 The sink should read its inputs from stdin, where each metric is in the form::

-    key|val|timestamp
+    key|val|timestamp\n

 Each metric is separated by a newline.
 The process should terminate with an exit code of 0 to indicate success.

+Here is an example of the simplest possible Python sink:

+    #!/usr/bin/env python
+    import sys

+    lines = sys.stdin.read().split("\n")
+    metrics = [l.split("|") for l in lines]

+    for key, value, timestamp in metrics:
+        print key, value, timestamp

 Binary Protocol